 Fellowship is built on confidentiality.
 You’ll never develop any close fellowship in your small group without confidentiality.
 In fact, the quickest way to destroy a small group is gossip.
 There are dozens of verses on gossip.
 God has a lot to say on gossip.
 He says, “No one who gossips can be trusted with a secret, but you can put confidence in someone who’s trustworthy.”
 The church and small groups ought to be the safest place in the world.

-This is the 10th and the highest building block.
+This is the 10th and the highest of the building blocks of biblical community.
 Unity is the ultimate pinnacle of fellowship.
 Where do we get unity?
 We discover unity around God’s purposes, not around a personality.
 You can have unity without uniformity.
 Does God want us all to be alike?
 No. Does God want us to be unified?
 Yes.
 Ten times in the first five chapters of Acts it says, “They were of one accord.
 They were unified… They were all together… They were of one heart…of one spirit.”
 When we have the unity of the book of Acts in our church we will have the power of the book of Acts in our church.